Bindi Irwin’s Tender Tribute To ‘Dancing With The Stars’ Pro

 Another viewer stated, “Is there anything Bindi Irwin can’t do?
 Skydiving on a surfboard?
 Probably can!”

 The Inquisitr previously reported that the wildlife conservationist won a cash prize of over $350,000 after coming in first place in the competition.
-Cinemablend revealed that the then-17-year-old needed the signature of a parent in order to collect her prize and her mother Terri Irwin signed the appropriate paperwork but a judge also needed the signature of her father in order for Irwin to collect her winnings since she was a minor.
+Cinemablend revealed that the then-17-year-old needed the signature of a parent in order to collect her prize, and her mother Terri Irwin signed the appropriate paperwork, but a judge also needed the signature of her father in order for Irwin to collect her winnings since she was a minor.

 TMZ reported that she needed to provide a death certificate to show that Steve Irwin had passed before she was allowed to collect her winnings.
 Irwin later declared that the money she won on the series would go straight to her parents’ beloved charity Wildlife Warriors.